Updated on May 5, 2022

 Washington, D.C.

 The country’s capital has become a powerhouse for Queer-owned and Queer-allied breweries.
 Every June, the D.C.-based brewery rebrands its flagship Brau Pils to Pride Pils, collaborating with the Washington Blade, America’s oldest LGBTQ newspaper that originated just a few months after the infamous Stonewall riots in 1969.
-All proceeds from the sale of the limited-edition beer benefit SMYAL, the Sexual Minority Youth Assistance League and The Blade Foundation that funds enterprise journalism projects focused on LGBTQ+ and other underrepresented communities.
+All proceeds from the sale of the limited-edition beer benefit SMYAL, the Sexual Minority Youth Assistance League, and The Blade Foundation, which funds enterprise journalism projects focused on LGBTQ+ and other underrepresented communities.
 Since 2017, the Pride Pils Project has sold over 81k cans and raised over $42,000 for these organizations.

 Denizens Brewing Co.